About Us

 Inaugural Lions-Curtin Chair of Ophthalmic Big Data Research

-Since the Chair in Ophthalmic Big Data Research was established in November 2022, jointly funded by Curtin University and the Lions Save-Sight Foundation, Professor Andrew Turpin has been working hard on many a number of projects based at the Lions Eye Institute.
+Since the Chair in Ophthalmic Big Data Research was established in November 2022, jointly funded by Curtin University and the Lions Save-Sight Foundation, Professor Andrew Turpin has been working hard on a number of projects based at the Lions Eye Institute.

 Dr Danial Roshandel